History of Santolina

 Our History

-For over 8 centuries Santolina has provided shelter to it’s guests.
+For over eight centuries, Santolina has provided shelter to its guests.

-For more than eight hundred years, Santolina has stood in the quiet heart of southern Tuscany, between the Merse and Farma rivers.
-Here, life has always moved at the rhythm of the seasons—oak forests turning gold, rivers running clear, and stone walls holding the memory of those who came before.
+For more than 800 years, Borgo Santolina has stood in the quiet heart of southern Tuscany, between the Merse and Farma rivers.
+Here, life has always moved with the rhythm of the seasons—oak forests turning gold, rivers running clear, and stone walls holding the memory of those who came before.

 The Etruscans were the first to call this valley home, drawn by its fertile soil, forests, and flowing water.
 They built roads and raised stone walls, connecting their settlements to the wider Mediterranean world.
 Rome followed, drawing the valley into its empire and leaving its own traces on the land.

 Decades later, a local family discovered the ruins on horseback.
-With patience and care, they restored the walls, rebuilt roofs, and wove comfort into the old stone.
+With patience and care, they restored the walls, rebuilt roofs, and wove modern comforts into the old stones.

-Today, under new stewards, Santolina is again a place of welcome where you can swim in the Tuscan sun, walk ancient paths, and rest beneath beams that have sheltered generations.
+Today, with renewed stewardship, Borgo Santolina is again a place of welcome where you can swim in the Tuscan sun, walk ancient paths, and rest beneath beams that have sheltered generations.